Friday, October 24, 2025

 Coming soon: Billy: Stories from The Doll's Storybook.

 If you don't get free shipping from Amazon or B&N, buy from the BookBabyBookshop, because 50% of the price goes to St. Jude.
 Other booksellers pay much less, because the vendor gets a cut.
 My author's page at Book Baby is here.
 Scroll down and click on any of the books that interest you.
-Find my books at Barbara's Bookstore as well, or ask your library to get them.
+Find my books at Barbara's Bookstore as well, or ask your library to get them for you.

 Note: This blog post was produced on the iPad and the MacBook, using the iPhone for some photos and some photo processing.
 No other computer was used in any stage of composition or posting, and no Windows were opened, waited for, cleaned or broken.
 No animals or dolls were harmed during the production of this blog post.